UPDATE: APPLICATION DEADLINE EXTENDED TO JULY 28

 The Pierre and Tana Matisse Foundation is committed to supporting people from communities who directly experience the consequences of injustice and discrimination every day of their lives.
-In partnership with UNCF, the Foundation has developed The Pierre and Tana Matisse Scholarship program to provide need-based scholarships to Black, Latinx, and Indigenous undergraduate students in or from New York City, NY attending any accredited four-year institution or two-year community college.
+Developed in partnership with UNCF, the Pierre and Tana Matisse Scholarship will provide need-based scholarships to Black, Latinx, and Indigenous undergraduate students in New York City attending any accredited 4-year institution or 2-year community college.
 All majors are welcome!
 Award funds will be disbursed in the 2022-2023 academic year.

-- Reside in, or be a permanent resident of, one of the five boroughs of New York City, NY (Bronx, Brooklyn, Manhattan, Queens, or Staten Island.
+- Be a permanent resident of one of the five boroughs of New York City: Bronx, Brooklyn, Manhattan, Queens, or Staten Island.
 See the list of eligible NYC ZIP codes on the right side of this page.

 - Have a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale.

 - Have completed the Free Application for Federal Student Aid (FAFSA) and have a demonstrated unmet financial need, as verified by the applicant's institution.

 - An official or unofficial current academic transcript.

-- A 1-page essay (see application for details).
+- A one-page essay (see application for details).

-- One letter of recommendation (must not be a friend or relative of the applicant).
+- One letter of recommendation written by a non-relative.

-- Indigenous applicants must upload verification of tribal affiliation to their application.
+- Indigenous applicants must submit verification of tribal affiliation with their application.